 Use 1/2 tub of ricotta and 2/3 bar of chocolate for two people.

-1 bar of quality dark chocolate (at least 70% cocoa), 1 tub of ricotta cheese, 2 pinches of Halen Mon Vanilla Salt (or good sea salt), dried fruits
+1 bar of quality dark chocolate (at least 70% cocoa), 1 tub of ricotta cheese or vegan cream cheese, 2 pinches of Halen Mon Vanilla Salt (or good sea salt), dried fruits

 Melt the chocolate in a bowl over a saucepan with boiled water.
 Stir.
 Scrap out into a bowl with ricotta cheese, add a couple of pinches of salt, fold in until blended.
 The chocolate should be enough to balance the flavour with sweetness, if you add too much salt add a little sugar or honey until its right.